RHEUMATOID ARTHRITIS AND EATING HABITS

 of developing rheumatoid arthritis.

-The team did not find evidence that fish consumption
+team did not find

 reduced the risk.

-The study was based on data from 145 patients with
+study was based on data

 rheumatoid arthritis and 188 people who did not have